Gavin1937/WallpaperChanger/README.md

         |
         ----- slideshow.ini
 ```
-There 4 files in this directory tree, and:
+There are 4 files under this directory tree, and:
 * **TranscodedWallpaper** is a **Compressed Version** of original user-defined wallpaper (or default wallpaper)
-  * Windows will generate all the wallpapers from this file
+  * Windows will generate all its wallpapers from this file
   * The quality of this file will affect all the auto-generated wallpapers
 * slideshow.ini records user's wallpaper slideshow information
-* Directory **CachedFiles/ will Only Be Created When System Is In Modes Beside Extend (This PC Only, Duplicate, Second Screen Only)**
+* Directory **CachedFiles/ will Only Be Created When System Is In Any Modes Beside Extend (This PC Only, Duplicate, Second Screen Only)**
   * Windows Will Automatically remove this directory when it is in Extended Mode
   * Files Under this directory will named as following: